 Sharing is Sexy: The research is in on gender and sexual satisfaction for today’s marrieds, and shared tasks rather than different ones deepen desire

-AUSTIN TX, June 20, 2016—Remember that 2014 New York Times Magazine cover story on the equal but sexless marriage?
+AUSTIN TX, June 20, 2016–Remember that 2014 New York Times Magazine cover story on the equal but sexless marriage?
 It reported on a 2013 study claiming that couples who shared housework equally were less satisfied with their sexual and romantic lives and had less sex than couples who adhered to a more “traditional” household division of labor.
 It could even be said that these couples experience a dead bedroom, meaning there is no excitement or lust.
 Both partners are simply going to bed just to sleep.
 “Difference equals desire” read one headline on the web.
 “Nothing erotic about equal marriages” was the lead for one radio show.
 Some who are in equal marriages have had to use erectile dysfunction pills to overcome some of the difficult parts of increasing sexual activity, it isn’t for everyone though so keep that in mind if you try it.

 Turns out, the “rules” that govern sexual and marital satisfaction have been changing rapidly-and, like many generalizations about modern marriage,and like using ed drugs, the 2013 study was based on outdated data.
 As Cornell University Professor Sharon Sassler shows in her new paper, “A Reversal in Predictors of Sexual Frequency and Satisfaction in Marriage,” presented today to the Council on Contemporary Families, when couples share similar tasks rather than different, gender-stereotyped ones, this seems to deepen desire.